 7. Plant Grass in a New Construction Lawn

 There are two popular ways to plant grass: seed and sod.
 We’ll give a brief overview of both.

-The following is a basic outline on how to plant grass from seed.
-Most of the time, pros have equipment that makes this process look slightly different than when you as a homeowner seed the lawn, but the steps are the same.
+The following is a basic outline of how to plant grass from seed.
+Most of the time, pros have equipment that makes this process look slightly different than when you, as a homeowner, seed the lawn, but the steps are the same.

 How to Grow Grass From Seed